Jnan Chandra Ghosh: Career

 In 1921, J C Ghosh returned to India and joined the newly established Dacca University as professor and Head of the Department of Chemistry.
-He served Dacca University for about twenty years and with successes in research in building a brilliant school of Physical Chemistry.
+He served Dacca University for about twenty years, with successes in research and in building a school of Physical Chemistry.
 The most intensive research was carried out in the field of photo-chemistry, bio-chemistry and agricultural chemistry.
-He also served as dean of the Faculty of Sciences in 1924 and Provost of the Dacca University Hall from 1925 til the end of his stay.
-He attracted many to scientific research by his devotion and personality.
+He also served as dean of the Faculty of Sciences in 1924 and Provost of the Dacca University Hall from 1925 until the end of his stay.

-His service at the Dacca University is considered to be the best period in his career in shaping science education in India.

 In 1939, he was summoned to succeed C V Raman as the Director of the Indian Institute of Science at Bangalore.
 At IISc too, J C Ghosh developed the institute rapidly by introducing engineering studies such as Aeronautical Engineering, Internal Combustion Engineering, Metallurgy and Power and High Voltage Engineering.
 During his service at IISC, he was knighted in 1943, chiefly for his war services.

 He pioneered research on the Fischer-Tropsch synthesis for obtaining liquid fuel from carbon monoxide and hydrogen and step-wise mechanism of ammonia synthesis from its elements, nitrogen and hydrogen.
 The findings were published in a book titled Some Catalytic Gas Reactions of Industrial Importance.